 What to Do When You Need to Use a Meal Plan

 The moment you realize you need a meal plan for the next week because there’s no way you will be able to cook, get out one of your already prepared meal plans.
 Before you run with it and start shopping for and preparing food, write down exactly what’s happening in your week – the reason why you need a busy week meal plan in the first place.

 Use your calendar so you know when you are the most busy and when you should eat certain meals.
 For example, write down leftovers on an evening when everyone will be doing different things at different times.
 That way, you don’t have to worry about meal prep at all, and everyone in the family can eat what they want when it is most convenient for them.

 Take note of any meals that don’t make sense for the coming week and adjust.
 You should also take a look in your fridge or pantry and plan to make meals based on what you already have.

 What if you’re just always busy?

 If the whole time you’ve been reading this you’ve been thinking, I’m busy 52 weeks of the year.
 This is my life.
 How am I supposed to meal plan for that??, then my advice is to spend time each week coming up with several more meal plans.
-You could spring for a meal planning service (they really are a good value), but that may not solve your problem.
-In my experience, you usually have to create your own meal plan if you want it to be quick and easy because new recipes and cooking methods that are common with meal planning services can take some time to learn.
+You could purchse a meal planning service, but that may not solve your problem.
+In my experience, you usually have to create your own meal plan if you want quick and easy meals.
+New recipes and cooking methods that are common with meal planning services can take some time to learn.

 You can download my meal planning templates by signing up here so you don’t have to come up with your own.